tayyikyong/IDAssignment02-10206047C/README.md

 However, they needed a code to use their api and there was limited access of 1000 people daily.
 I got the code by requesting and there was still sufficient access for that day.
 Other than that, the api was user friendly and there was lots of movie details in it.
 I used a css bootstrap for my background of the website.
 [Link to css bootstrap](https://bootswatch.com/4/solar/bootstrap.min.css).
 [Link to background image for login page](https://cdn.mos.cms.futurecdn.net/vspbxJgbuARUmfvw9UQk34-1200-80.jpg).
+[Link to recording of website pitch](https://2314052-5.kaf.kaltura.com/media/1_t0oqx7f3).
+The recording was made with kaltura capture so need to login to MEL to view the recording.

 ##### Technologies
 1. HTML